jquast/wcwidth/docs/libwcwidth.rst

     free(out);

-Re-encoding to a legacy charset is the caller's iconv(3) or ICU (``ucnv_*``) call; a byte cast works only when every codepoint fits the target, where iconv reports ``EILSEQ`` instead.
+Re-encoding to a legacy charset is the caller's iconv(3) or ICU (``ucnv_*``) call; a byte cast works when every codepoint fits the target, and iconv reports ``EILSEQ`` when one does not.

 wcwidth_u32()
 ~~~~~~~~~~~~~